nanotalks/recipes/Asian Main Dish/红烧排骨 - Red Braised Ribs.md

 11. Transfer the ribs into the Instant Pot.
 12. Deglaze the wok, and pour the fond into the Instant Pot 13.Add light soy sauce, dark soy sauce and Shaoxing cooking wine to the pot
-14. Add star anise, bay leaves, cardamom, cinnamon and peppercorn into the pot and stir well
+14. Add ginger, star anise, bay leaves, cardamom, cinnamon and peppercorn into the pot and stir well
 15. Turn on the Instant Pot and set the mode to "Meat", and a timer of 25min
 16. When the timer ends, allow the Instant Pot pressure to naturally release
 17. Pour the contant of the Instant Pot out into a large fryer, and place on high heat to reduce the fond.
 Stir constantly